PlasmaPy/PlasmaPy/docs/physics/index.rst

    relativity
    magnetostatics

 The subpackage makes heavy use of `astropy.units.Quantity` for handling conversions between different unit systems.
-This is especially important for electron volts, commonly used in plasma physics to denote temperature, although it is technically a unit of energy.
+This is especially important for electron-volts, commonly used in plasma physics to denote temperature, although it is technically a unit of energy.

 Most functions expect `astropy.units.Quantity` as input, however some will use the `plasmapy.utils.check_quantity` decorator to automatically cast arguments to Quantities.
 If that happens, you will be notified via an `astropy.units.UnitsWarning`.

 For a general overview of how unit-based input works, take a look at the following example:

 .. topic:: Examples: